serenity-bdd/serenity-core/README.md

 ![Serenity Test Details](docs/serenity-details.png "Logo Title Text 1")

 ## Found a bug?
 You can raise a defect here.
 Note that this is an open source project, so **the fastest way to fix an issue is to fix it yourself and to propose a pull request**.

+Note that pretty much **all current development on the Serenity code base is driven by commercial support contracts**.
 As with any open source project, support is never free - it is just payed for from a volunteer's spare time, through a sponsoring organisation or via a [commercial support package](https://www.serenitydojo.academy/serenity-bdd-support-packages).
+Currently, we have very little bandwidth for issues which are not requested or prioritised by a client with a commercial support package, so if an issue is important to you, your project or your company, a [commercial support package](https://www.serenitydojo.academy/serenity-bdd-support-packages) is the more effective and most ethical way of getting a fix or implementation done quickly.

 We also propose [one-on-one troubleshooting sessions](https://www.serenitydojo.academy/serenity-bdd-support-packages) to help you get your problems resolved faster.